Camera Controller Driver

 esp_err_t esp_cam_ctlr_start(esp_cam_ctlr_handle_t handle)

-Start ESP CAM controller.
+Start the ESP CAM controller.

 - Parameters:

-handle -- [in] ESP CAM controller handle
+handle -- [in] ESP CAM controller handle.

 - Returns:

-ESP_ERR_INVALID_ARG: Invalid argument
+ESP_ERR_INVALID_ARG: Invalid argument.

-ESP_ERR_INVALID_STATE: Invalid state
+ESP_ERR_INVALID_STATE: Invalid state.

 -